Crane / Height Assessments

 When considering crane operations, on or in the vicinity of the airport within a 15 kilometres radius, Archerfield Airport Corporation (AAC), as the airport operator, requires you to determine whether your proposal or activity is likely to have an adverse impact on airport operations and future airport development.
 In particular, the operation of cranes or the construction of temporary or permanent tall buildings, structures or other things require specific consideration as to their effect on airspace and aircraft operations.

-- If you require a height assessment for crane operation or the construction of a tall structure, you must submit an Airport Height Assessment form.
+- If you require a height assessment for crane operation or the construction of a tall structure, you must submit an Temporary Obstacle Height Assessment form.

 - The form must be forwarded to AAC at least one (1) business day prior to the commencement of your development or activity to allow proper assessment of the activity and its impact on airport operations and, if necessary, issue of a Notice to Airman (NOTAM).